Friday, October 28, 2011

 Lima, Peru: Amazing first day!

-individually pay extra for a Spanish lesson and tour.
+Our first day was amazing.
+We all agreed to individually pay extra for a Spanish lesson and tour.
 They taught us all morning then took us to exchange our money in soles, then to the market, and off to a tour of town.
 It is highly recommend as it was very helpful for around town and also at the work site the next day.

 The weather is fairly cold at night, and where the hostel is located I would recommend pants and socks/shoes.
 Perhaps even a jacket.